jquast/blessed/docs/keyboard.rst

     else:
         print(f"How interesting, {name} you say?")

-But it has drawbacks -- it's no good for interactive apps!
-This function **will not return until the return key is pressed**, so we can't do any exciting animations, and we can't understand or detect arrow keys and others required to make awesome, interactive apps and games!
+It has drawbacks -- it's no good for interactive apps!
+This function **will not return until the return key is pressed**, so we can't do any exciting animations, and we can't understand or detect arrow keys.

 *Blessed* fixes this issue with a context manager, :meth:`~Terminal.cbreak`, and a single function for all keyboard input, :meth:`~.Terminal.inkey`.